mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 ## Authority
 The Authority is used to determine if a snippet of code can be executed in the Server and/or Client. **Authority lets us create a function that has certain functionality in the Server and other functionality in the Client.**

+The Authority is determine by who spawns the AActor (I think). **The Server should be the Authority of almost all the AActors spawned**.

+To check if the AActor has Authority (alas, to check if we are executing in the Server), you can use the method *HasAuthority()*.

 ## References